The 2013 Compassion Action Network’s fall Forum focused on violence prevention in Anoka County. Check out this link to get a recap of presentations.

 The extent of reports on violence can make everyone feel overwhelmed.
 How do we fix everything so we don’t have to read or hear about another bullying episode, another sexual assault, another victim of domestic violence.
 While there is no one answer to fix it all, there is something we all can do.
 In October, 50 people became trained on positive bystander intervention…something we can all do that has the potential to replace these violent actions with positive actions and change the course in our communities.
 To learn more about this initiative and how you may schedule a training for your organization or faith community, contact Donna McDonald, 763-422-7047 or email@example.com.
 Also check out how this concept works at www.livethegreendot.com.
 Handout: whats with the green dot

 What started as a project to document the struggles of an ex-convict and stigma suffered http://www.phpaide.com/demos/PowerPetition/index.php?page=1 in society, took a very different turn: http://lightbox.time.com/2013/02/27/photographer-as-witness-a-portrait-of-domestic-violence/#1

-The Adverse Childhood Effects studies (ACEs) have prompted new ways to look at how we work with people who have experienced adverse childhood experiences, including abuse and neglect, in their life.
-The Child Abuse Prevention Council is hosting a workshop on November 20th to educate our professional community on the findings of this study and how it might impact working with children and families.
+The Adverse Childhood Effects studies (ACEs) have prompted new ways to look at how we work with people who have experienced adverse childhood experiences, including abuse and neglect, in their life. a workshop on November 20th to educate our professional community on the findings of this study and how it might impact working with children and families.
 Registration is required and space is limited.